farblos/yet-another-teensy-makefile/README.md

         LIBRARIES = LiquidCrystal Wire
     ```

+  Any item `@included-libs@` in this variables is replaced
+  dynamically by the Teensyduino libraries which are referenced
+  as `#include` statements in your sources.
+So if this variable
+  consists of the single item `@included-libs@` (which is the
+  default value), and you include files

+    ```cpp
+        #include <LiquidCrystal.h>
+        #include <Wire.h>
+    ```

+  in your sources, the YAT makefile automatically does the right
+  things to compile and include the corresponding Teensyduino
+  libraries.

 - `UPLOAD_TOOL`
   The tool used to upload hex files to your Teensy board.
 One of
   `tycmd`, `tlcli` (for `teensy_loader_cli` from
   [PaulStoffregen/teensy_loader_cli](https://github.com/PaulStoffregen/teensy_loader_cli)),
   or `tlgui` (the vanilla Teensy loader).
+Any other value is
+  considered to be a verbatim upload command and executed as
-To use one of the
+  such.
+To use one of the former two options you must have the
-  former two you must have the respective tool available in your
+  respective tool available in your execution path.
+The default
-  execution path.
-The default for this variable is based on what
+  for this variable is based on what is found in the execution
+  path during execution of `make install`.

+- `MONITOR_TOOL`
+  The tool used to monitor your Teensy board.
+One of `tycmd` or
+  `teensy` (for an appropriately called `teensy_serialmon`).
+Any
+  other value is considered to be a verbatim monitor command and
+  executed as such.
+To use the first option you must have
+  `tycmd` available in your execution path.
+The default for this
-  is found in the execution path during execution of `make
+  variable is based on what is found in the execution path during
-  install`.
+  execution of `make install`.

 - `DEF_TARGET`
-  The default target triggered by a plain `make` or a `make all`.
+  The default target(s) triggered by a plain `make` or a `make
-  Reasonable values are `build` (the default) and `upload`.
+  all`.
+Reasonable values are `build` (the default), `upload`,
+  or `upload monitor`.

+- `USER_LIB_PATH`
+  A list of directories to look up user-provided libraries.
+The
+  YAT makefile uses these in preference to the libraries that
+  come with Teensyduino itself.
+Default value is `libraries`.

 - `DEP_MODEL`
   The dependency model used by the YAT makefile.